Course Code: Subject available through multiple programmes

 In both the BA and BA International you will explore the processes and consequences of political, diplomatic, administrative, socio-economic and environmental decision-making in Europe.
 If you choose the BA International, you will continue to Year 2 as outlined below.

 Methodologies, Data Analysis & Research; Model European Union

 Europe, Ireland and the Wider World II; The European Union and the International System; Comparative European Politics I; EU: Political and Institutional Development; Mediterranean Politics; 1989 Revolutions: Poland and East Central Europe; Geography of Tourism; Contemporary Human Migration & European Settlement and Society; Social Geography; Economic and Rural Geography.

 Year 3 Modules:

-You will spend this year studying at a university in a country appropriate to your studies and/or your major language subject, for example:
+As part of the BA (International), you will spend this year studying at a university in a country appropriate to your studies and/or your major language subject, for example:

 - Spain (Barcelona, Seville, Santiago, Salamanca and Cadiz)